The Crohn’s & Colitis Foundation advocates on behalf of IBD patients, caregivers, and healthcare providers.

 Reform Step Therapy

-Step therapy, also known as fail first, is a practice used by health insurers requiring a patient to try and fail on one or more insurer-preferred medications before approving coverage of the patient's provider-prescribed treatment.
-HR 2279, the Safe Step Act would strengthen access to care by providing exceptions for patients to skip step therapy protocols when the protocols are not medically appropriate.
+Step therapy, also known as fail first, is a practice used by health insurers requiring a patient to try and fail on one or more insurer-preferred medications before approving coverage for the treatment selected by the patient and their provider.
+S652/HR 2630, the Safe Step Act would strengthen access to care by requiring employer health plans to establish a clear and expedient exceptions process including circumstances in which patients should be approved to skip step therapy protocols when the protocols are medically inappropriate.

-Step therapy reform bills are also being considered by state legislatures, Click here for more information.
+Similar step therapy reform bills are also under consideration by state legislatures, Click here for more information.

 We need robust medical research funding to achieve our mission of finding cures for IBD.
 That’s why we work to make sure that IBD has adequate funding in the annual federal budget.

-Provide $1 million for the CDC IBD Epidemiology Program in Fiscal Year 2020 (FY20)
+Provide $2 million for the CDC IBD Program in Fiscal Year 2024 (FY24)

 The Centers for Disease Control and Prevention (CDC) is studying the impact of IBD on minority and underserved populations.
 The study's goal is to learn more about the causes, variations, and other factors of IBD in order to improve care and target interventions.

-Increase funding for NIH and NIDDK in FY20
+Increase funding for NIH and NIDDK in FY24

 Hope for more effective treatments and cures for IBD lies in biomedical research.
 The Foundation joins other stakeholders in recommending an increase in funding for the National Institutes of Health (NIH) as well as the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the lead institute for IBD research at NIH.